Sean Taylor: 2001 season

-As a freshman (one of four true freshmen to play for the team), Taylor carved a niche for himself in Miami's secondary in nickel and dime defensive schemes.
+As one of only four true freshmen on the 2001 Miami Hurricanes football team, Taylor carved a niche for himself in Miami's secondary in nickel and dime defensive schemes.
 During the season, Taylor was named Big East Special Teams Player of the Week for his performance against the Pittsburgh Panthers.
-The Hurricanes won the national championship in 2001.
+The Hurricanes won the national championship in 2001, and the 2001 Miami Hurricanes team has subsequently been ranked among the best in the history of college football.

 2002 season

 In 2002, his first season as a starter, Taylor was a second-team All-Big East selection by the league's head coaches.
 He finished third on the team in tackles with 85 (53 solo), broke up 15 passes, intercepted 4 passes, forced one fumble, blocked one kick and returned a punt for a touchdown.
-He led all Miami defensive backs in tackles, interceptions and passes broken up, and had a career-high 11 tackles (2 solo) and intercepted 2 passes in the Fiesta Bowl loss to Ohio State.
+He led all Miami defensive backs in tackles, interceptions and passes broken up, and had a career-high 11 tackles (2 solo) and intercepted 2 passes in the Hurricanes National Championship loss to Ohio State.
 He made a critical play during the game, in which he intercepted Buckeyes quarterback Craig Krenzel in the endzone and returned the ball out of the endzone.
 Buckeyes running back Maurice Clarett ran Taylor down, and in the process stripped the ball away from him.
 Clarett recovered the ball for Ohio State, allowing them to kick a field goal to go up 17–7 at the time.